Fare: New American

 The ambiance at Common Lot is trendy, bustling, friendly, and unpretentious.

-The decor is largely inspired by Nadine who had tables made from reclaimed structural beams.
+The decor is inspired by Nadine who had tables made from reclaimed structural beams.
 The walls are adorned with works of art, including an abstract painting by the Canadian artist Mélanie Simard.
 Tables are set with multi-colored, handmade ceramics designed by Jono Pandolfi, a ceramist in Union City, and accompanied by satin-bronze flatware.

 There is seating for 64 is on two levels: Downstairs with seating in booths and tables surrounding a large 12 seat communal table, and the Kitchen Pass (Chef's table) with seating for four.
 While the tables on the upper level are well-spaced, with a library with and some of the chef's cookbook collection on display. along with a dry aging room, downstairs seating is preferred by most diners as having nicer ambiance with the centerpiece being the Kitchen with open viewing by both the dining room and the street.